 Face coverings will be worn by all staff members and students will be required to bring them to school and keep them on when in close proximity to staff or other students.

 There are many fun and engaging ways to teach children about preventing the spread of germs.
-We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior which can minimize the spread of contagious disease.
+We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior that can minimize the spread of contagious diseases.

 We will continue to make updates as time continues.
 Check here for the most up to date information.